Skip to Main

 Clinical Informatics Center

-The fellowship is supported by the Clinical Informatics Center, which was established in 2019 and has grown to seven primary members and a 30+ member affiliated faculty.
-In the three years since its start, the Clinical Informatics Center has published 120+ manuscripts, established a Master of Science in Health Informatics in the Graduate School , and received funding from numerous sources.
+The fellowship is supported by the Clinical Informatics Center, which was established in 2019 and has seven primary members and a 30+ member affiliated faculty.
+The center has a robust publication record and is the home for the Master of Science in Health Informatics in the School of Health Professions.
 The Clinical Informatics Center offers a monthly colloquium providing health information technology updates and education and is a founding member of the Texas Health Informatics Alliance.

 Contact Us